 - CQRS and Event Sourcing

 - Composing behaviors and buildinging workflows with functions

 - Designing DDD Open-Host Services, Published Languages, and Anticorruption Layers

 Functional Architecture Implementation

-The third day puts the knowledge acquired in previous days into practice.
-Design services end-to-end that are bug-free, using FP and DDD.
+The third day puts into practice the knowledge acquired in previous days.
+You will learn to design services end-to-end that are bug-free, using FP and DDD.
 You will broaden your skills to encompass multiple subsystems and build a fully functional system architecture.

 Put into practice what you have already learned with this Hands-on FP and DDD Bounded Context implementation with F# and Kotlin.

 - event sourced aggregate

 - long-running workflow